Rules & Resources

 - Wet wipes

-- Your basics (soap, deodorant, toothbrush, toothpaste, contacts (+spares), glasses, fingernail clippers, shaving supplies, etc)
+- Your basics (soap, shampoo, conditioner, deodorant, toothbrush, toothpaste, contacts (+spares), glasses, fingernail clippers, shaving supplies, etc)

 - Any prescription medications that you may need in the Rx bottle labelled with the name that matches your id